API Reference

 rows[].id | u64 | Yes | Unique identifier for the row |

-rows[].vector | float32[] | Yes | Dense vector (dimension must match the namespace) |
+rows[].vector | float32[] | One of | Single dense vector (single-vector namespaces).
+Length must match the namespace dimension. |

 rows[].text | string | No | Text payload for full-text search |